Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Please also consult our Guide to assessing if a trial falls under the definition of a clinical trial, for guidance on whether or not a trial is defined as a clinical trial of medicinal products.
 For further information concerning a possible obligation to apply, please call +45 4488 9595, or write to: firstname.lastname@example.org

-For more specific information about fees, please see the page Fees for clinical trials here at the Danish Health and Medicines Authority's website.
+For more specific information about fees, please see the page Fees for clinical trials here at the Danish Medicines Agency's website.

-We charge fees for the authorisation of new applications for clinical trials as well as for notification of substantial protocol amendments of authorised trial protocols, which are to be authorised by the Danish Health and Medicines Authority.
+We charge fees for the authorisation of new applications for clinical trials as well as for notification of substantial protocol amendments of authorised trial protocols, which are to be authorised by the Danish Medicines Agency.
 The fee must be paid no later than one month after receipt of the invoice.

 It is up to the individual applicant to determine who should be the payee, whether this be the company/doctor (sponsor/investigator).